Tyler Harper: Background

-Agriculture Commissioner Campaign
+Georgia Agriculture Commissioner

 On June 29, 2021, Harper announced his campaign for Georgia Commissioner of Agriculture.
-On May 24, 2022, Harper won the Republican Primary for State Agriculture Commissioner in which he was running unopposed.
-Harper won against a Democrat, a Libertarian, and an Independent in the November 8, 2022 General Election.
+On May 24, 2022, Harper won the Republican primary for State Agriculture Commissioner in which he was running unopposed.
+He was endorsed by former Governor Roy Barnes, a Democrat.

+Harper won against a Democrat, a Libertarian, and an independent in the November 8, 2022 general election.